dooboolab-community/dooboo-frontend-ts/README.md

   - tsc -w in terminal if you are dynamically developing in typescript

 # React version
-16.1.1
+16.2.0

-# React-Router version
+# react-router-dom version
-3.0.5
+4.2.2

-# TODO
+# Specification
-1. postcss support
+* postcss support
-2. modular styles
-3. migrate to react-router-v4
+* typescript support
+* jest-ts support
+* import css support in jest-ts